 We use this framework to organise the skills & practices you can use before, during, and after a difficult conversation.
 If you want to develop your assertiveness, this 3-phase approach can help.

-The 3 phases illustrate a cycle of self-improvement: you get repeated opportunities to set your own developmental goal, practise a more skillful approach to confrontation, and then reflect to observe your progress, increase your self-awareness and update your goals.
+The 3 phases illustrate a cycle of self-improvement: you get repeated opportunities to set your own developmental goal, practise a more skilful approach to confrontation, and then reflect to observe your progress, increase your self-awareness and update your goals.

 1️⃣ Phase 1 is all about clarity.